≡ Menu

 Insurable Interest:

-In order to establish insurable interest, the policyholder must have a relationship with the insured that would result in a financial or emotional loss if the insured were to die.
+To establish insurable interest, the policyholder must have a relationship with the insured that would result in a financial or emotional loss if the insured were to die.
 Here are a few examples:

 1. Spousal relationship: A husband or wife has an insurable interest in their spouse, as their death would result in a loss of income and emotional support.